avosa/webster/README.md

 # Webster Programming Language

-Webster is a simple programming language inspired by TypeScript, Ruby, and Swift and has been written using Go.
+Webster is a programming language inspired by TypeScript, Ruby, and Swift and has been written using Go.
 This README provides an overview of the language's features and syntax.

 ## Installation